 Breast Augmentation

-Our breast augmentation in Melbourne using artificial implants may be an option for women who are not satisfied with their breast shape and size due to insufficient development, disease, trauma or post-pregnancy loss.
+Our breast augmentation using artificial implants may be an option for women who wish to increase their breast size.

-While healthy women of any age can have our breast augmentation procedure, Dr Breidahl generally recommends waiting until breast development, childbirth and breast feeding have finished.
+While healthy women of any age can have a breast augmentation procedure, Dr Breidahl generally recommends waiting until breast development, childbirth and breast feeding have finished.

 Reasons for Breast Augmentation

-To increase breast volume and improve contour in a woman who feels her breast size is too small due to inadequate development or subsequent shrinkage, for example, after pregnancy and breastfeeding.
+To increase breast volume and change breast in a woman whos contours have changed due due to inadequate development or subsequent shrinkage, for example, after pregnancy and breastfeeding.

-To balance the size and shape of the breasts if they are unequal, although it is important to appreciate that both breasts, nipples and areola are never exactly the same size and shape.
+To correct asymmetry of the breast if they are unequal, although it is important to appreciate that both breasts, nipples and areola are never exactly the same size and shape.

 Breast Implants